My patient Katie talks about her fertility journey and how acupuncture finally helped her to have a family.

 The one thing that’s really struck me recently is the shame and secrecy that still surrounds infertility.

 I’m talking about the feelings many people feel but rarely dare to admit.
-A big one for women is the feeling of inadequacy.
+A big one is the feeling of inadequacy.

 The media is plastered with images of “successful” women, who “have it all” – The perfect job, the perfect husband, and two perfect children.

 This feeling of inadequacy may not be conscious.
-It may manifest as never feeling at peace in the present moment.
 It may manifest as a nagging feeling of “I’m not trying hard enough to have a baby”.
+It may manifest as constantly keeping busy in an attempt to avoid these painful feelings.

-The thing is, we think we’re alone in these feelings.
+It’s easy to think we’’re alone in these feelings of inadequacy.
 So we keep them to ourselves.
 We look around at everyone else and we think:

 “How come they’ve got it all sorted and I haven’t?”